kottans/documentation/docs/doc/code-review.md

 [OOP Exercise](https://github.com/kottans/frontend/blob/master/tasks/js-post-oop.md).

 1. Minimal requirements to meet:
-   1. Implement base classes the child classes inherit shared properties from
+   1. Implement base classes for child classes to inherit shared properties from.
    1. Employ default parameters' values where appropriate
    1. Each species is represented with its own class
    1. There is no need to specify species at instantiation yet species are printed